History of Greenland: Norse settlement

+This was reportedly the last time any European saw any of the Norse Greenlanders dead or alive.

-Norse failure
+Norse abandonment

 There are many theories as to why the Norse settlements in Greenland collapsed after surviving for some 450–500 years (985 to 1450–1500).
 Among the factors that have been suggested as contributing to the demise of the Greenland colony are: